Facundo17/python-challenges/README.md

 Fix typos or improve descriptions

-Feel free to open an issue or submit a pull request.
+Feel free to open an issue, create new branches or submit a pull request.

-📖 License

-This project is open source and available under the MIT License.

 🙋‍♂️ Author